 6.34.1 Applicability to language

+The vulnerability as described in TR 24772-1 clause 6.34 applies/does not apply.

 Python supports positional, “keyword=value”, or both kinds of arguments.
 It also supports variable numbers of arguments and, other than the case of variable arguments, will check at runtime for the correct number of arguments making it impossible to corrupt the call stack in Python when using standard modules.

 Python has extensive extension and embedding APIs that includes functions and classes to use when extending or embedding Python.
 These provide for subprogram signature checking at runtime for modules coded in non-Python languages.
-Discussion of this API is beyond the scope of this annex but the reader should be aware that improper coding of any non-Python modules or their interface could cause a call stack problem
+Discussion of this API is beyond the scope of this annex but the reader should be aware that improper coding of any non-Python modules or their interface could cause a call stack problem.

+For functions with variable arguments, see clause 6.64.

 6.34.2 Guidance to language users